 - Will ScreenCloud use much of internet bandwidth?

 Please Note: Our file size limit is 5GB maximum.
 For apps such as Digital Menuboard or Noticeboard 2.0, the maximum file size for images is 10MB.
+There is also an upload limit of 200 files maximum at a time.

 All image file types are transcoded into .jpg